Hodhan7/Pet-Health-tracking/VET_REGISTRATION.md

 ## Overview

 To ensure that only legitimate veterinarians can register as vets in the system, we've implemented a registration code system.
-Each veterinarian must provide a valid registration code during the sign-up process.
+Each veterinarian must also provide a valid registration code during the sign-up process.

 ## How It Works